pdl/Articulate/Design.md

 IN FOLDER /content/

 The application can always retrieve a meta.yml file

+todo: write a slug sorter

+??
 Content requests are always JSON except that /article/foo calls unless they ask for JSON will default to the full HTML template plus

 Each section has a type.

+Groups could be on a zone basis, e.g. public/authors (roles?)

+What about Groups of groups, e.g. "developer" across projects

 ---

 permissions:
   view:
     groups:
     users:
   link:
     groups:
     users:
   edit:
     groups:
     users:
   assign:
     groups:
     users:
 meta:
   core:
 	history:
 		- user:
 		  date:
 		- user:
 		  date:
   schemaorg:
 content_type: markdown